 UNDP works in more than 170 countries and territories, helping to achieve the eradication of poverty, and the reduction of inequalities and exclusion.
 We help countries to develop policies, leadership skills, partnering abilities, institutional capabilities and build resilience in order to sustain development results.World leaders have pledged to achieve the Millennium Development Goals, including the overarching goal of cutting poverty in half by 2015.
 UNDP's network links and coordinates global and national efforts to reach these Goals, and to strengthen post-2015 frameworks for development, disaster risk reduction and climate change as they help shape global sustainable development for the next 15 years.

-The Institute for Applied Economic Research (Ipea) is a federal public foundation linked to the Secretariat of Strategic Affairs of the Presidency of the Republic (SAE/PR).
+The Institute for Applied Economic Research (Ipea) is a federal public foundation linked to the Ministry of Planning, Development and Management.
 It provides technical and institutional support to government actions – enabling the formulation and reformulation of public policies and Brazilian development programs.
 Its work is made available to society through numerous regular publications and seminars.
-Ipea’s mission is to “enhance public policies that are essential to Brazilian development by producing and disseminating knowledge and by advising the state in its strategic decisions.”
+Ipea’s mission is to “enhance public policies that are essential to Brazilian development by producing and disseminating knowledge and by advising the state in its strategic decisions.

 German Development Cooperation (GIZ) GmbH is a global service provider in the field of international cooperation for sustainable development with around 16,400 employees.
 GIZ has over 50 years of experience in a wide variety of areas, including economic development and employment, energy and the environment, and peace and security.
 Our business volume exceeds two billion euros.
 As a public-benefit federal enterprise, GIZ supports the German Government – in particular the Federal Ministry for Economic Cooperation and Development (BMZ) – and public and private sector clients in around 130 countries in achieving their objectives in international cooperation.
 With this aim, GIZ works together with its partners to develop effective solutions that offer people better prospects and sustainably improve their living conditions.